t4d-gmbh/git-and-science/source/content/versioning_vs_reproducibility/index.md

 # Versioning ⚡️Reproducibility
 {% if page %}
-<i class="fab fa-git"></i> is an excellent tool for version control, tracking changes in code and allowing for collaborative development.
+<i class="fab fa-git"></i> is an excellent tool for version control, allowing you to track changes in code and facilitate collaborative development.
-However, when it comes to **scientific reproducibility**, <i class="fab fa-git"></i> alone isn't sufficient.
+However, achieving **scientific reproducibility** requires more than just using <i class="fab fa-git"></i>.

-Reproducibility requires more than just managing code—it also involves versioning data, tracking the environment, ensuring consistent execution, and documenting the workflow in a way that others can reliably reproduce the results.
+Reproducibility encompasses not only code management but also the versioning od data, tracking the computational environment, ensuring consistent execution, and thoroughly documenting the workflow.
+This comprehensive approach enables others to reliably reproduce your results.

 {% endif %}